mixmarvel/mixmarvel.github.io/_posts/2018-11-16-RP-Deposit&Withdrawal-Development.md

 subtitle: Technology Expansion
 ---

-The MixMarvel Foundation was informed that in January, 2019, MixMarvel started its underlying technology development of a depoit and withdrawal system.
+The MixMarvel Foundation was informed that in November, 2019, MixMarvel started its underlying technology development of a depoit and withdrawal system.

-In January, 2019, MixMarvel started the technology development of the underlying technology of a depoit and withdrawal system of its SDKs.
+In November, 2019, MixMarvel started the technology development of the underlying technology of a depoit and withdrawal system of its SDKs.

 This development have great significance for the technology expansion of MixMarvel, increasing its ability to provide a better solution for blockchain games.